 Template labels is the smallest group of translatable text.
 This rare kind of text is displayed to visitors but it is not editable by Magnolia editors.
 Examples of template labels are the cookie crumb label "You are here" and login and logout links.

-You should store your template labels in their own message bundle, not in the same bundle as user interface labels.
-This text is aimed at site visitors, not at editors, so it has the same localization requirements as content.
+Template labels are stored in their own message bundle, not in the same bundle as user interface labels.
+This text is aimed at site visitors, not at editors, so it has the same localization requirements as editorial content.
 Template labels need to be translated to the same languages as the public website.

 Example: Template labels on an article page